Milton Hershey School: Demographics

 The school housed 2,020 students in the 2017–18 school year.
 Of these, 44.5% were white, 33.8% were black, 8.7% were Hispanic, 1.0% were Asian, and 11.0% identified with two or more races.
 There were 395 students in pre-K through 4th grade, 545 students in grades 5–8, and 950 students in grades 10–12.
 According to the school's website, there are roughly an equal number of boys and girls.
-While in 2000 only about one tenth of students had a deceased parent, nearly 90 percent of the school's come from single-parent homes as of 2020, with an average income of $22,000.
+While in 2000 only about one tenth of students had a deceased parent, nearly 90 percent of the students come from single-parent homes as of 2020, with an average income of $22,000.

-Curriculum

 The Compass Project enables Milton Hershey School students to develop leadership skills and build character.
 The school's Multicultural and Global Education program allows high school students to travel internationally and gain worldly experience and global awareness.

 Non-sectarian Christian religious training has been mandatory since the school's beginning.
 School guidelines prohibit pressuring students to convert faiths; some students, however, have reported being proselytized by their house parents.